adywizard/kivy_alarm_manager_with_service/README.md

 ## How to?

-Iside your project locate PythonActivity.java it should be inside
+Inside your project locate PythonActivity.java it should be inside

 ```.buildozer/android/platform/python-for-android/pythonforandroid/bootstraps/sdl2/build/src/main/java/org/kivy/android/PythonActivity.java```